cloewen8/Plan-Loader/README.md

 ### Testing

-- [ ] Test cases are to be written to confirm that all used plans are valid.
+- [x] Test cases are to be written to confirm that all used plans are valid.
-- [ ] The execution of a plan must be made available externally.
+- [x] The execution of a plan must be made available externally. - *Plans already expose their associated plans through an iterable.
+The plan resolver has been exported to go deeper into associated plans.*

 ### Other

 - [x] This repository should be a valid npm package.
-- [ ] Any module should be able to start executing an initial plan.
+- [x] Any module should be able to start executing an initial plan.
 - [ ] A tutorial should be written on how to write a basic plan.
 - [ ] A tutorial should be written on how to write a contextual plan for an event.
 - [ ] Documentation is to be written describing how to structure plans.